venkataravuri/ai-ml-notes/docs/interview-notes/interview-notes.md

 ### Explain the bias-variance tradeoff.

-Bias is a phenomenon that skews the result of a model in favour or against an idea.

-Technically, bias is error between average model prediction and the ground truth.
+Bias is error between average model prediction and the ground truth.
 Moreover, it describes _how well the model matches the training dataset_.
+(Upgrad: How much error the model likely to make in test data).

 - A model with **high bias** would not match the dataset closely.
 - A **low bias** model will closely matches the training dataset.

 **Variance** is the variability in model prediction when using different portions of the training dataset.
+(Upgrad Notes: How sensitive is the model to the input data).

-A model with **high bias** tries to oversimplify the model whereas a model with **high variance** fails to generalize on unseen data.
+A model with **high bias** tries to oversimplify the model, whereas, a model with **high variance** fails to generalize on unseen data.
 Upon reducing the bias, the model becomes susceptible to high variance and vice versa.

 Hence, a trade-off or balance between these two measures is what defines a good predictive model.

+_Variance is about consistency and Bias is about correctness.
+Bais and Variance tradeoff is essentially correctness Vs. Consistency tradeoff, the model must be reasonably consitant and correct._

 |Characterstics of high bias model|Characterstics of high variance model|
 |---|---|